GenoML/genoml2/README.md

 - Modifying tuning.py to specify which metric to maximize by `AUC_Percent` or `Balanced_Accuracy_Percent`

 ### CURRENTLY WORKING ON
+- Modifying GenoMLMunging to include validation munge?
+Or make a separate validation munge?
 - Discrete Supervised Test
 - Continuous Supervised Test
 - Adding minor fixes